 - Content added to sidebars, footers, and headers

-- Style changes made in the Style Editor (i.e. font, color, and background changes)
+- Style changes made in Site Styles (i.e. font, color, and background changes)

 - Custom modifications to your template code